German authorities mainly pay two different kinds of pensions:

 Please find more information on the website of the Finanzamt Neubrandenburg (tax office specialized for pensions paid to pensioners living abroad).

-Every summer, recipients of a German pension are required to submit a "life certificate" to the pension authority to secure payments for the following year.
+Every year, recipients of a German pension are required to submit a “life certificate” to the pension authority to secure payments for the following year.
 These forms are mailed out directly to the pensioner by the competent pension authority.